vmware-archive/monitoring-indicator-protocol/docker-compose/README.md

 ```

 ## Certs
-You need to define the following cert environment variables in your shell:
+You need to define the following cert environment variables in your shell (`./scripts/start_docker_compose.sh` does this for you with our test certs):
 - TLS_PEM: registration agent client cert
 - TLS_KEY: registration agent client key
 - CLIENT_PEM: registry proxy client cert